magicstickuk/multisite-post-duplicator/readme.txt

 * Fixed bug with post's ancestry not being copied to the root site on a network

 = 1.2 =
-* NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site
+* NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site.
 * UI Improvements
 * Corrected some typos